rddyas002/ardrone-dump1090-cross-compiler/README.md

 less](http://www.irrational.net/2012/08/06/tracking-planes-for-20-or-less)"
 for background).

-What the project actually provides is an easy way to cross-compile the [dump1090](https://github.com/antirez/dump1090) Mode S decoder for the AR.Drone.
+What the project actually provides is an easy way to cross-compile rtl-sdr and the [dump1090](https://github.com/antirez/dump1090) Mode S decoder for the AR.Drone.